PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Experiments and Results

-Table~\ref{tab:results_cath4.2} shows that \modelname{} consistently improves over strong baselines across all three CATH-4.2 settings.
+\textbf{CATH-4.2} (Tab.~\ref{tab:results_cath4.2}): shows that \modelname{} consistently improves over strong baselines across all three CATH-4.2 settings.
 Compared to AIDO.Protein-IF, \modelname{} reduces perplexity from {4.09} to {3.74} on {short-chains}, from {2.91} to {2.68} on {single-chains}, and from {2.94} to {2.71} on the full test set.
 These PPL gains also translate to higher recovery.
 Specifically, AAR increases by 2.52 (40.98 vs. 38.46) on {short}, 2.02 (60.89 vs. 58.87) on {single-chain}, and 1.83 (60.43 vs. 58.60) on {all}.
-Notably, even a structure-encoding–only variant of PRISM already outperforms its corresponding baseline ProteinMPNN-CMLM, while our full framework, with AIDO.Protein-IF as the base estimator and multimodal encoder, yields the best overall trade-off in both PPL$\downarrow$ and AAR$\uparrow$.
+Notably, even PRISM (str. enc.), the structure-only variant, already outperforms its corresponding baseline, ProteinMPNN-CMLM. while our full framework, with AIDO.Protein-IF as the base estimator and joint encoder, yields the best overall trade-off in sequence-level and structure-level metrics.
 All scores are obtained with deterministic decoding, where we use the deterministic approximation of our retriever and chose \texttt{argmax} sampling with the final logits.
+Additional results on this dataset, including threshold-based designability analysis, are provided in Appendix~\ref{app:recovery_vs_designability} and Tab.~\ref{apxtab:designability}.